Deep Learning for Free-Hand Sketch: A Survey

 More specifically, coarse-grained single-modal datasets \cite{eitz2012sketch,ha2018sketchrnn} support sketch recognition and retrieval; while coarse-grained multi-modal datasets (\eg, QuickDraw-Extended \cite{dey2019doodle}) support category-level sketch-based image retrieval.
 Fine-grained single-modal datasets \cite{li2018universal,qi2019sketchsegnet+} support perceptual grouping, segmentation, and parsing.
 Fined-grained multi-modal datasets (\eg, QMUL Shoe~\cite{Yu_2016_CVPR}) provide the instance-level pairing information to support retrieval.

-Table~\ref{table:dataset_table} summarizes representative sketch datasets of each type in terms of: modalities, size, number of categories, stroke information, annotation, \etc. Note that SVG files are able to generate picture files such as JPEG and PNG, but not vice versa.
-We exclude some well-known but overly-small datasets such as \cite{kato1992sketch}.
+Table~\ref{table:dataset_table} summarizes representative sketch datasets of each type in terms of: modalities, size, number of categories, stroke information, annotation, \etc. {Note that SVG files are able to generate static picture files such as JPEG and PNG, whilst these static files cannot store or provide the original drawing process (stroke ordering).} We exclude some well-known but overly-small datasets such as \cite{kato1992sketch}.

-\subsection{Unique Challenges of Sketch Collection}
+\subsection{{Unique Challenges of Sketch Collection}}